Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Introduction

-The carrier localization and chirality-magnetization locking in MWSMs motivates interest in transport and the electronic structure of the periodic exchange superlattices, with the starting intuition that transport should be strongly forbidden in the direction of alternating magnetic texture.
-Previous works \cite{araki_localized_2018, grushin_inhomogeneous_weyl_2016} have shown that N\'eel DWs will localize carriers in 1D coplanar to the DW, but so far no works have investigated the connection between periodic magnetic textures and electronic bandstructure in 3D.
-Experimentally, such a system could potentially be realized in a MWSM helimagnet with or via injection of chiral DWs into a magnetic racetrack \cite{parkin_chiralDW_2018} with mean-free-path larger than the superlattice length.
+Experimentally, an elevated longitudinal MR of $\approx7\%$ was observed by nucleating DWs in a sample of Weyl ferromagnet Co\textsubscript{3}Sn\textsubscript{2}S\textsubscript{2}~\cite{shiogai_co3sn2s2} at 100 K. Other works~\cite{araki_localized_2018, grushin_inhomogeneous_weyl_2016, kurebayashi_theory_2019} predict that the chirality-magnetization locking will cause carriers to localize at discontinuities in the magnetization profile, which along with the recently observed topological hall torque~\cite{yamanouchi_srruo3_THT_2022, wang_co3sn2s2_THT_2022}, opens up orders-of-magnitude more efficient means for electronic control of magnetic information in MWSMs.
+Recently, one helitronic magnetic memory platform has been proposed for unconventional computing, for which MWSM DW MRs could massively improve readout efficiencies~\cite{bechler_helitronics_2023}.
+Furthermore, the carrier localization and chirality - magnetization locking in MWSMs motivates interest in transport and the electronic structure of the periodic exchange superlattices, with the starting intuition that conductance should be forbidden in the direction of alternating magnetic texture.
+Previous works~\cite{araki_localized_2018, grushin_inhomogeneous_weyl_2016} have shown that N\'eel DWs will localize carriers in 1D coplanar to the DW, but a detailed understanding of the connection between periodic magnetic textures, artificial gauge fields, and spinful electronic bandstructures in 3D is lacking.

-In this work, we outline the working principles of a multi-state MWSM DW memory device and investigate the electronic structure of MWSMs in a helical spin texture.
-We show that the conductance is modulated with the number of DWs between contacts in a MWSM and show the emergence of flat bands in the periodically-magnetized MWSM superlattice.
-Not only is this of interest for the physics of topological magnetic superlattices, but this highly-tunable readout of magnetic texture could allow for a novel and efficient mechanism to convert magnetization to charge information—a necessity of spintronic circuits, with great utility in emerging neuromorphic computing platforms \cite{leonard_synapses_2022}.
+In this work, we propose a novel multi-state MWSM DW memory device (depicted in Fig~\ref{fig:DWlat}) and investigate the ensuing electronic structure of MWSMs in a helical spin texture.
+We show that states are subjected to an effective sinusoidal potential in spin space, locally generating axial Landau levels below a certain energy threshold and find a condition for the generation of bulk flat bands.
+With this intuition, we are able to show that the nucleation of additional domain walls between contacts will modulate the conductance of the whole device, and that this effect persists for even trivial metallic electrodes.
+Experimentally, such a system could potentially be realized in a MWSM helimagnet or via injection of chiral DWs into a magnetic racetrack \cite{parkin_chiralDW_2018} with mean-free-path larger than the superlattice length.